arc42/quality.arc42.org-site/_articles/03-iso-25010-shortcomings.md

 For example, the arc42 quality model (Q42) consists of just eight key properties, instead of the 35 terms from ISO 25010.

 Maybe the most serious disadvantage of ISO 25010 is the complete lack of specific examples of how to apply the model to practical, real-world systems.
 That leaves development teams and other system stakeholders out in the cold.
-Len Bass et al.[^bass] have proven in their book that such examples can be systematic and useful. [arc42](https://quality.arc42.org) followed suit, providing numerous tagged and cross-referenced examples of quality requirements.
+[Bass+2021](/references/#bass2021software) have proven in their book that such examples can be systematic and useful. [arc42](https://quality.arc42.org) followed suit, providing numerous tagged and cross-referenced examples of quality requirements.

-Another potential source of unwanted complexity is the ISO metamodel[^ISO25010], which distinguishes Quality-in-Use, Data Quality, Service Quality and Product Quality.
+Another potential source of unwanted complexity is the ISO metamodel, which distinguishes Quality-in-Use, Data Quality, Service Quality and Product Quality.
+(The meta-model is part of the official documentation in the “ISO/IEC 2501n Quality Model Division”, explained within the non-public parts of 25010.
+It refers to additional standards 25011 (IT service quality model), 25012 (Data quality model) and 25019 (Quality-in-use model), cf. [ISO+25011](/references/#iso-25010-2011)).
 In my opinion, this makes the ISO 25010 model overly difficult to digest for real-world projects.